ThowV/4.1-4.2-theory/SE.md

 -   Product backlog:
     -   Prioritizes items on priority;
     -   Top items are small and detailed so they can be moved to the next sprint;
-    -   Bottom items are small and have few details, they need to be iterated on;
+    -   Bottom items are big and have few details, they need to be iterated on;
     -   As Agile is a **conversational approach** the product backlog items are refined through a series of conversations with stakeholders, the PO and developers;
-    -   The product backlog consists of users stories that presents a small use case in the form of a user story: "As a X, In want to Y, so that I Z";
+    -   The product backlog consists of users stories that presents a small use case in the form of a user story: "As a X, I want to Y, so that I can Z";
     -   Each item in the product backlog has a number of story points that indicate a certain complexity, represented by the Fibonacci sequence for example;
     -   Story point estimation is done using planning poker:
         -   Estimates are done by the people who're going to do the work, but all team members attend;